No-Hair Theorem in the Wake of Event Horizon Telescope

 \subsection{Deviation from circularity}

-Based on the EHT collaboration \cite{Akiyama:2019cqa}, a criterion to address the deformation of shadow is the deviation from circularity (DC), which normally is conceived of as the deviation from the root-mean-square (rms) of the shadow radius $R_s$ and is defined as follows \cite{Bambi:2019tjh} where $(\alpha_c,\beta_c)$ is geometric center of shadow, as displayed schematically in Fig. \ref{Shematic} (right side).
+Based on the EHT collaboration \cite{Akiyama:2019cqa}, a criterion to address the deformation of shadow is the deviation from circularity (DC), which normally is conceived of as the deviation from the root-mean-square (rms) of the shadow radius $R_s$ and is defined as follows \cite{Bambi:2019tjh} where $(\alpha_c,\beta_c)$ is not the center of Cartesian coordinates, rather is the geometric center of shadow, as is evident in Fig. \ref{Shematic} (right side).
+Unlike oblateness, in which we deal with the left, right horizontal borders and also the vertical border of the shadow, here the main component to determine DC is the shadow radius $R_s$ whose size depending on the location of the center of the shadow $(\alpha_c,\beta_c)$.
+To help have a clear intuitive understanding, on the right side of Fig. \ref{Shematic}, displayed schematically the size of shadow radius $R_s$ in terms of different locations of $(\alpha_c,\beta_c)$.
 The average radius (rms) is given by

-Here, $r_{ph\pm}$ represents the radius of unstable photon sphere orbit so that negative sign is a prograde orbit parallel to direction of BH rotation while positive sign is a retrograde orbit anti-parallel to direction of BH rotation.
+As already defined, here $r_{ph\mp}$ represents the radius of unstable photon sphere orbit so that the negative and positive signs are respectively a prograde and retrograde orbit parallel and anti-parallel to the direction of BH rotation.
 Based on \cite{Bambi:2019tjh}, the DC actually is conceived of as the rms distance from the average radius $\bar{R}_s$, that is to say,